Lucy-Qingya-Wu/readable/README.md

 This repo only contains the front-end portion of this project.
 You will need to download the back-end API server code in order to interact with the front end.
 More info about the API server is [here](https://github.com/udacity/reactnd-project-readable-starter/blob/master/README.md).

-* Install and run the back-end API Server:
+* Install and run the back-end API server

 	```
 	$ git clone https://github.com/udacity/reactnd-project-readable-starter.git